plausible/docs/docs/webflow-integration.md

 ---
-title: How to add Plausible Analytics and track custom events on Webflow
+title: Adding Plausible to Webflow (and tracking custom events)
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';